t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 to IoT nodes.
 Careful protocol (re)design and usage is required to reduce not only the energy consumption during normal operation, but also under DoS attacks.
-Since the energy consumption of IoT devices differs from other device classes, judgments on the energy consumption of a particular protocol cannot be made without tailor-made IoT implementations.
+Since the energy consumption of IoT devices differs from other device classes, judgements on the energy consumption of a particular protocol cannot be made without tailor-made IoT implementations.

 ### Denial-of-Service Resistance {#sec6-1-2}